 The annulus is the outer section of the spinal disc, consisting of several layers of multi-directional fibrocartilaginous fibres all densely packed to create a wall around the glycoprotein filled jelly-like disc nucleus.
 A disc bulge (commonly referred to as a slipped disc), can potentially press against or irritate the nerve where it exits from the spine.
 This nerve pinch can cause back pain, spasms, cramping, numbness, pins and needles, or pain in your legs.

 More info: Bulging Discs

 You can also fracture your spine if the force involved is highly traumatic or you have a low bone density (eg osteoporosis).

 More info: Osteoporosis

-Poor posture when sitting, standing and lifting at work can place unnecessary stress upon your spine.
+Poor posture when sitting, standing and lifting at work can place unnecessary stress on your spine.
 Muscles fatigue, ligaments overstretch, discs stretch and this places spinal joints and nerves under pain-causing pressure.